Commending a Midland Police Department Employee

 4. Unfounded - That the allegation, upon investigation, is determined to be without basis in fact.

-5. Dismissed (NOT INVESTIGATED): That for administrative reasons (as the withdrawal of complaint) the complaint is administratively inactivated prior to investigation, or after investigation has begun.
+5. Dismissed (NOT INVESTIGATED): That for administrative reasons (as the withdrawal of complaint) the complaint is administratively inactivated prior to investigation, or after

 At the conclusion of an investigation/inquiry conducted by internal affairs or a Department supervisor, the report will be reviewed by the employee’s supervisors and forwarded to the Chief of Police, who will take appropriate action, if any.